 XIII.6.B.
 Events should be conducted in open water free from headlands, shoals, obstructions and aids to navigation.
-The Governing Board may approve a venue that does not strictly comply with this requirement.

 XIII.6.C.
 The race course should be a fair test of sailing skill, appropriate to the conditions on the course, and should include reaching legs and at least 2/5ths (preferably more) of the course as windward racing.